scpark20/KimchiSpeech/index.md

-# <center> KimchiSpeech: Faster, Lighter and More Controllable TTS\linebreak with Hierachical VAE and STT-aided Gaussian Attention </center>
+# <center> KimchiSpeech: Faster, Lighter and More Controllable TTS with Hierachical VAE and STT-aided Gaussian Attention </center>

 <center> Soochul Park </center>